gorkamolero/QTZL/content/about/content.md

 <br>

 The site is designed and coded by Gorka using Gatsby, Styled components and Netlify.
+We use a fork of the Gatsby-universal theme
 The sourcecode is available at [github.com/gorkamolero/QTZL](https://github.com/gorkamolero/QTZL)